pando85/homelab/README.md

 | cerezo           | Unifi UAP                           | 1     | N/A          | N/A                                 | N/A  | N/A              | AP         |
 | manzano          | Unifi UAP                           | 1     | N/A          | N/A                                 | N/A  | N/A              | AP         |

-\* with graphic card connected: Nvidia GeForce GTX 1060 3GB
+\* with Nvidia GeForce GTX 1060 3GB

 ### Images